Hip and back pain, physical therapy, treatment: Focus Physical✓

 Treatment

-Treatment of hip and lower back pain at the Focus Physical Therapy Center is based on an integrated approach that simultaneously treats both regions to achieve maximum functionality.
-The therapeutic protocol combines modern physical therapy procedures to reduce inflammation with manual techniques to restore range of motion.
-Successful rehabilitation requires the coordinated function of the muscles of the back, pelvis, and legs.
+Treatment of hip and back pain at the "Fizikalna terapija Focus" center is based on an integrated approach that simultaneously addresses both regions to achieve maximum functionality, combining modern physical therapy procedures to reduce inflammation with manual techniques to restore range of motion, while successful rehabilitation ensures coordinated function of the back, pelvis, and leg muscles.

-• Kinesiotherapy focused on strengthening hip stabilizer muscles and stretching hip flexors.
+• Kinesiotherapy – focused on strengthening hip stabilizers and stretching the flexors for optimal stability and mobility.

-Continuous performance of hip mobility exercises is essential for long-term relief of the lower back.
-This comprehensive treatment allows the patient to restore a natural movement pattern and return to activities without limitations.
+Consistent implementation of hip mobility exercises is crucial for long-term relief of lower back stress, allowing the patient to restore natural movement patterns and return to activities without limitations.

 FAQ